-The survey mean bottom temperature-weighted by area, not by shrimp stock density-increased quite abruptly from a mean of 1.83°C in 1990-96 to 3.5°C in 1997-2014.
-Since 2015 temperature have continuously declined to 2.1°C in 2018, but slightly raise to 2.6° in 2019 and 2020.
+The mean survey bottom temperature-weighted by area, increased quite abruptly from a mean of 1.83° C in 1990-96 to 3.5° C in 1997-2014.
+Since 2015 temperature have continuously declined to 2.1° C in 2018, but slightly raise to 2.6° in 2019 and 2020.
 At about the same time as the mean bottom temperature increased, the shrimp stock started a more protracted shift in its distribution, into shallower water and into more northerly areas.
 In the mid-1990s, most of the survey biomass was between 300 and 400 m, with a significant amount deeper than 400 m.
 Now, a majority is between 200 and 400 m, with a significant amount between 200 to 300 m (Burmeister and Rigét 2020).
 This move into shallower water looks like a continuing trend since the early 2000s.

 The estimated biomass of a main predator, the Atlantic cod, was less than 10 Kt from 1991 to 2005.
-It increased continuously from 2006-2016 to about 74 Kt1, distributed mainly in southern West Greenland, before a minor decline again in 2017.
+It increased continuously from 2006-2016 to about 74 Kt, distributed mainly in southern West Greenland, before a minor decline again in 2017.
 Since 2018 there was a smaller increase, and the cod is still distributed in the more southern regions, where there is a lower density of shrimps, and the 'effective' cod stock appeared to be low.
 In 2012-2014 the survey biomass of cod increased considerably, and although it is mostly distributed in more southerly areas so its index of overlap with the shrimp stock has been less, the 'effective' cod stock has been greater than at any time since the start of the 1990s (Siegstad and Kingsley 2014).
 In 2019 a significant increase of the survey biomass of cod were observed at two stations (one station in NAFO 1 D and one station in NAFO 1E), in the southern part of the West Greenland (south of 64°N), and those two stations accounted for 90% of the total cod survey biomass.
-However, the cod biomass declined in 2020 to a value comparable with most recent values.
+However, the cod biomass declined in 2020 to a value comparable with most recent values and the three years average used for 2021 assessment was only little lower.

 The estimated overlap between the cod and the shrimp stock varied over time, peaked at a high value (0.888) in 2011, dropped significantly in 2012, and have since averaged at 0.254.
-In 2020 the estimated overlap was 0.199 resulting an estimated 'effective' cod stock at 7 Kt (Table 2 and Fig. 6).
+In 2021 the estimated overlap, based on the average of the most three resent years was 0.284 resulting an estimated 'effective' cod stock at 6 Kt (Table 2 and Fig. 6).